Optimal Consumption with Reference to Past Spending Maximum: Main Results

 where functions $C_2(h)$, $C_3(h)$, $C_4(h)$, $C_5(h)$ and $C_6(h)$ are given explicitly in \eqref{C2h}, \eqref{C3h}, \eqref{C4h}, \eqref{C5h} and \eqref{C6h} respectively that

 Here, the constants $r_1>1$ and $r_2<0$ are two roots of the quadratic equation $z^2 - z - \frac{2r}{\kappa^2} =0$, which are given by

 \end{prop}

 We can now present the main result of this paper, which provides the optimal investment and consumption strategies in the piecewise feedback form using variables $y$ and $h$.
-The complete proof is deferred to Section \ref{sec:verification}. \begin{thm}[Verification Theorem] Let $(x,h)\in\mathcal{C}$, where $x$ stands for the initial wealth, $h\geq 0$ stands for the initial reference level and $\mathcal{C}$ is the effective domain \eqref{primedomain}.
+The complete proof is deferred to Section \ref{sec:verification}. \begin{thm}[Verification Theorem] Let $(x,h)\in\mathcal{C}$, where $\mathcal{C}$ is the effective domain \eqref{primedomain}.
 For $(y,h)\in (0,+\infty)\times [0,+\infty)$, let us define the feedback functions that

 We consider the process $Y_t(y):=ye^{r t} M_t$, where $M_t:= e^{-(r+\frac{\kappa^2}{2})t - \kappa W_t}$ is the discounted state price density process.
-Let the constant $y^*=y^*(x,h)$ be the unique solution to the budget constraint equation $\E \left[\int_0^{\infty} c^{\dagger}(Y_t(y),H_t^{\dagger}(y)) M_t dt \right]=x$, where
+Let the constant $y^*=y^*(x,h)$ be the unique solution to the budget constraint equation $\E [\int_0^{\infty} c^{\dagger}(Y_t(y),H_t^{\dagger}(y)) M_t dt ]=x$, where

 is the optimal reference process corresponding to any fixed $y >0$.
 The value function $u(x,h)$ can be attained by employing the optimal consumption and portfolio strategies in the feedback form that $c_t^*=c^{\dagger}(Y^*_t,H_t^*)$ and $\pi_t^{*}=\pi^{\dagger}(Y^*_t,H_t^*)$, for all $t\geq 0$, where $Y_t^*:=Y_t(y^*)$ and $H_t^*=H_t^{\dagger}(y^*)$.